 31. "A patent lawyer walks into a barber shop.
 The barber takes a look at the lawyer for a bit, and then says, 'Ok, that'll be \$20.'
 The lawyer responds, 'But you didn't cut my hair!'
-The barber replies, 'That's insignificant postsolution activity."'Michael S. Kwun, Alice Tells a Joke, 19 GREEN BAG 2D 329 (2016).
-Unfair? nostic tests, or to particular changes in treatment based on their results, it might have been valid.
+The barber replies, 'That's insignificant postsolution activity."
+Michael S. Kwun, Alice Tells a Joke, 19 GREEN BAG 2D 329 (2016).
+Unfair? matter.

+Claim 1 of the 623 patent is overbroad.
+Restricted to specific diagnostic tests, or to particular changes in treatment based on their results, it might have been valid.
 (Or not: it might have failed for other reasons.)
 But instead the patent's drafters shot for the moon and made the claim's only difference from the prior art the correlations recited in the "wherein" step.
 Those correlations are clinically actionable - this is the entire point of the research program that led to their discovery - but Claim 1 does not claim any particular clinical action, only the abstract "indicat[ion]" of a "need" to change thiopurine-drug dosage.
 It thereby lays claim to all such clinical actions, now known or yet to be devised.
 So it is hard to feel much sympathy for Prometheus; it took a gamble on an absurdly broad claim and lost.